 So, if you are looking for an upgrade from your smartphone, you don’t necessarily have to buy an SLR.
 DSLRs are expensive, heavy, and clunky and require a lot of luggage space.

 If you are simply looking for an upgrade then we would suggest that you go for a point and shoot camera.

 Enthusiast or Professional

-Most of the smartphones being manufactured in 2018 are more focused towards improving the camera and giving the top of the line point-and-shoot keeping the professionals in mind.
+Most of the smartphones being manufactured in 2019 are more focused on improving the camera and giving the top of the line point-and-shoot keeping the professionals in mind.